tomerfiliba-org/reedsolomon/README.rst

 of erasures and errors any error correction algorithm can correct (although there are experimental approaches to go a bit further, named list decoding, not implemented here, but feel free to do pull request!).
-The code should work on pretty much any reasonable version of python (2.4-3.7), but I'm only testing on 2.7 and 3.7.
-Python 3.8 should work except for Cython which is currently incompatible with this version.
+The code should work on pretty much any reasonable version of python (3.7+), but I'm only testing on the latest Python version available on Anaconda at the moment (currently 3.10), although there is a unit test on various Python versions to ensure retrocompatibility.
+The unit test includes Cython and PyPy too.

-The codec has quite reasonable performances if you either use PyPy on the pure-python implementation (reedsolo.py) or either if you compile the Cython extension creedsolo.pyx (which is about 2x faster than PyPy).
-You can expect encoding rates of several MB/s.
+The codec has quite reasonable performances if you either use PyPy JIT Compiler on the pure-python implementation (reedsolo.py) or either if you compile the Cython extension creedsolo.pyx (which is about 2x faster than PyPy).
+You can expect encoding rates of several MB/s with PyPy, and 12.5 MB/s using the Cython extension creedsolo (benchmarked with `pyFileFixity <https://github.com/lrq3000/pyFileFixity>`_).

 This library is also thoroughly unit tested so that nearly any encoding/decoding case should be covered.